Health PEI: History

 Health PEI was established by the provincial government following Royal Assent of the Health Services Act on April 1, 2010.
 Health PEI began operations on July 6, 2010 with the transfer of all operational health care services from the Department of Health and Wellness.
 An earlier November 8, 2005 reorganization by the provincial government saw the following health authorities dissolved and transferred to the then-named Department of Health: East Prince Health Region; West Prince Health Region; Kings Health Region; and Queens Health Region.

 Board of directors

-Health PEI is governed by an 9-member, competency-based board of directors appointed by the Minister of Health and Wellness.
-The board meets monthly at locations throughout the province while committees and task groups meet regularly between board meetings.
+Health PEI is governed by a 9-member competency-based board of directors appointed by the Minister of Health and Wellness.
+The board meets monthly at locations throughout the province, while committees and task groups meet regularly between board meetings.
 Board members are Diane Griffin (chair); Peter MacDonald (vice chair); Dr. Richard Wedge; Helen Flynn; Colleen Parker; Megan Cheverie; Selvi Roy; Dr. William Montelpare and Jennifer Evans.
-As part of their role in managing the affairs of Health PEI, they employ the Chief Executive Officer.
+As part of their role in managing the affairs of Health PEI, they employ the chief executive officer.
 Board committees are: Quality and Safety, Audit, Risk & Planning and Human Resources.

 'One Island Health System'

-Following the release of a 2008 report by Corpus Sanchez International titled "A Call to Action: A Plan for Change," work began to integrate Prince Edward Island's health services.
+Following the release of a 2008 report by Corpus Sanchez International titled "A Call to Action: A Plan for Change", work began to integrate Prince Edward Island's health services.
 Initiatives were begun such as: